Close Menu

 • Humidity levels: The moisture balance indoors creates distinct challenges—too much encourages biological growth, while too little causes respiratory discomfort.

 • Household products: Everyday items like cleaning supplies, fresh paint, and even new furnishings release VOCs that can irritate sensitive respiratory systems.
+When repainting or buying new furniture, look for GreenGuard Gold Certified products, which are tested to emit 90% fewer VOCs than conventional alternatives.

 • Biological contaminants: Unseen organisms like mold, bacteria, and dust mites flourish in certain indoor conditions, significantly contributing to poor air quality.